suvrajeetbanerjee/devops_ci-cd_pipeine_project_aws/README.md

 ---

 ## 🙏 Acknowledgments
-This learning journey was powered & supported by NextWork's structured approach to cloud education, which made breaking down complex concepts into digestable-byte-sized-hands-on practice accessible through systematic skill building & clear-actionable steps.
+This learning journey was powered & supported by NextWork's structured approach to cloud education, which made breaking down complex concepts into digestable-byte-sized-hands-on practicals accessible through systematic skill building & clear-actionable steps.

 This write-up is based on - NextWork's - 7 Day DevOps Challenge!